FWGNA > Species Accounts > Planorbidae > Helisoma trivolvis

 > Habitat & Distribution

-Helisoma trivolvis ranges throughout North America, from arctic Canada to Florida, westward across our entire 17-state study area, although confusion with the (very similar) H. scalaris duryi is likely at the southern limit of its range.
-Populations are not well-adapted to lotic waters, such as prevail in the Blue Ridge, Central Appalachian, or Western Allegheny plateau ecoregions, for example.
-But elsewhere, populations are common in lakes, ponds, swamps, and calm riverine backwaters.
-It thrives in rich, eutrophic environments, and does not occur in especially acidic waters.
+Helisoma trivolvis ranges throughout North America, from arctic Canada to Florida, westward across our entire 21-state study area, although confusion with the (very similar) H. scalaris duryi is likely at the southern limit of its range.
+Populations are not well adapted to lotic waters, such as prevail in the Blue Ridge, Central Appalachian, or Western Allegheny plateau ecoregions, for example, nor are they found in especially acidic waters.
+But elsewhere, populations are common in lakes, ponds, swamps, and calm riverine backwaters, especially in rich, eutrophic environments.
 FWGNA incidence rank I-5.

 > Ecology & Life History